 Block 204 – the ‘Wissenschaftszentrum’ (Science centre) by James Stirling and Michael Wilford The project greatly extended an existing building on Reichpietschufer.

 Block 220 – on the western side of Lützowplatz, by O M Ungers My post about this building here.
-Take a good look, because shamefully, it’s in the process of being demolished, for no sound reason I can see.
 Post blog note: as at July 2009, the front block (pictured) remains, only the rear blocks demolished.
 2nd note, March 2013, completely demolished.

 Blocks 227 & 228 – Housing “Am Karlsbad”, Potsdamer Strasse 41-49, Bissingzeile 1-3, Am Karlsbad 1.
 By Jürgen Sawade, Hilmer & Sattler, and others.
 These buildings don’t do much for me, to be honest, and I’ve whinged about them in a post here.
 It’s the bit at the end.